 Excel is admirable.
 But as we handle more information, faster reaction, ad-hoc analysis are expected Excel is not always capable to serve this environment.
 It is a major flow but to throw our Excel-knowledge to the dogs is not the solution we offer.

 ABUX can eliminate technical borders of Excel and resolve many shortcomings and difficulties of planning and reporting processes.

 Beside to eliminate repetitive processes, fragile systems of cell hyperlinks and huge amount of manual work there are still other potential in ABUX we mention here:

 Excel is not designed to allocate data and then collect new versions.
 There is lack of process control when data is copied and shared multiple times.

 You know exactly the workflow of planning in Excel.
 Companies mostly use top-down approach for target setting and bottom-up data collection.
 In most cases, employees will get an empty Excel sheet and after that there will be several meetings to approve or reject these budgets.

-Advanced Budgeting is capable to handle multiple scenarios.
+ABUX is capable to handle multiple scenarios.
 Single source of truth and unified platform solves the difficulties of geographical distance and fragility of input data.